-Shooting Hours: One-half hour before sunrise to sunset, except that during any special early Canada goose season, shooting hours may extend to one-half hour after sunset if all other waterfowl seasons are closed in the specific applicable area.
+Shooting Hours: One-half hour before sunrise to sunset, except that during any special early Canada and cackling goose season, shooting hours may extend to one-half hour after sunset if all other waterfowl seasons are closed in the specific applicable area.

-Regular Canada Goose Seasons
+Regular Dark Goose Seasons

-Season Lengths, Outside Dates, and Limits: Specific regulations for Canada geese are provided below by State.
-These seasons may also include whitefronted geese in an aggregate daily bag limit.
+Season Lengths, Outside Dates, and Limits: Specific regulations are provided below by State.
+The daily bag limit for Canada, cackling, and white-fronted geese is in the aggregate.
 Unless subsequently provided, seasons may be split into 2 segments.